 Michaelmas term.
-Weeks 1-4 (Dr H Joyce), Weeks 5-8 (Prof S Hofmann).
+Weeks 1-4 (Prof H Joyce), Weeks 5-8 (Prof S Hofmann).
 16 lectures in total with 2 lectures per week.
+In-person lectures will be recorded (although the quality of the recording cannot be guaranteed).

 Aims

 The aims of the course are to: